-The Allman Betts Band are a rather heavy white blues group out of the deep south.
-They look like the post-teen punk band rehearsing next door, and there is little in their music that we haven’t heard before.
-And both they and their album are a gas.
-For all the white blooze bands proliferating today, it’s still inspiring when the real Southern Rock Band comes along, a white group who’ve transcended their schooling to produce a volatile blues-rock sound of pure energy, inspiration and love.
+The Allman Betts Band are a heavy white blues group out of the deep south.
+They look like the post-teen punk band rehearsing next door and there is little in their music that we haven’t heard before.
+For all the white “blooze” bands proliferating today it’s still inspiring when the real Southern rock band comes along.
+A group who’ve transcended their schooling to produce a volatile blues-rock sound of pure energy, inspiration and love.
 The Allman Betts Band have learned their lessons well, and they play with the same drive and conviction as their fathers.
-When I first put this album on the driving instrumental that opens it began the clean, ringing guitar riffs in “Shinin” made that battered 12-bar blues form seem fresh again.
-It’s almost like the turned air into cottage cheese!
+When I first put this album on the driving debut track, “All Night” opens with clean ringing guitar riffs.
+The track “Shinin” is where they begin to turn air into cottage cheese.

 The song, “Melodies Are Memories” is where the album just cuts loose… the album’s pinnacle moment for me.. a beautiful, aching blues lament.
 It begins with a side guitar and pulsing organ and throaty, movingly understated vocal all about a man whose world is crumbling around him.
 A familiar story, but the way it’s written and delivered by the A.B.B. makes it poignantly realistic and universal.
 It might seem strange to apply the adjective “lovely” to a heavy-white-blues album, but that is what this record so paradoxically is.
 Sometimes it sounds like what Led Zeppelin might have been if they weren’t hung up on mysticism.
-And yes, sometimes it sounds like their Pops; but what it is consistently is subtle, and honest, and moving.
+Admittedly it resounds like their father’s records… subtle, honest and moving.
 We love this album..